Java Virtual Threads: The Pinning Problem, the Deadlock, and the Fix in Java 24

 Netflix was running Java 21 with SpringBoot 3 and embedded Tomcat.
 After enabling virtual threads for request handling, they started seeing intermittent timeouts and hung instances.
 Applications would stop serving traffic entirely while the JVM remained alive.
 The telltale symptom was thousands of sockets stuck in CLOSE_WAIT state.
 CLOSE_WAIT is a TCP socket state that means the remote side has closed the connection, but the local application has not yet closed its end.
 Sockets piling up in this state usually indicate the application is stuck and not processing connections.

-1. Virtual thread handles an HTTP request via Tomcat
+- Virtual thread handles an HTTP request via Tomcat

-2. Request completes, calls RealSpan.finish()
+- Request completes, calls

-5. The ReentrantLock is held by another thread, so the virtual thread blocks
+ReentrantLockis held by another thread, so the virtual thread blocks - Because the block happens inside a

 With 4 vCPUs, Netflix had 4 carrier threads.
 After 4 virtual threads got pinned inside RealSpan.finish(), the carrier pool was exhausted.
 No new requests could be served.

-• 6 threads were waiting for the same lock: 5 virtual threads + 1 platform thread
+ReentrantLock’sexclusiveOwnerThreadwasnull.
+The lock had already been released - 6 threads were waiting for the same lock: 5 virtual threads + 1 platform thread

-• 4 of the 5 virtual threads were pinned to carrier threads
+- 4 of the 5 virtual threads were pinned to carrier threads

-• The lock was in a transient state: released but the next waiter could not proceed because no carrier was available to run it
+- The lock was in a transient state: released, but the next waiter could not proceed because no carrier was available to run it

 Broader Ecosystem Impact